netboxlabs/netbox-proxmox-automation/README.md

 ![Screenshot of Proxmox VM Cluster Nodes Edit screen](./images/proxmox-cluster-nodes-edit.png)

-When you are done, your Custom Field Choices for Proxmox VM templates should look like this.
+When you are done, your Custom Field Choices for Proxmox VM node(s) should look like this.

 ![Screenshot of Proxmox VM Cluster Nodes View screen](./images/proxmox-cluster-nodes-saved.png)